-Nitrogen atoms typically pair up into a N2 molecule, just like oxygen.
+Nitrogen atoms typically pair up into an N2 molecule, just like oxygen.
 For this reason, liquid nitrogen is commonly called LN2.

 Many dangerous chemicals have nitrogen in them, such as ammonium nitrate used in Space Shuttle booster fuel or nitroglycerin, the key explosive component in dynamite.
 For this reason, many non-chemists immediately associate LN2 with being incredibly dangerous.
-While there are many safety precautions employed to mitigate the dangers of cold, LN2 is not an explosive.
+While Many safety precautions employed to mitigate the dangers of cold, LN2 is not an explosive.

 Contrary to popular belief, liquid nitrogen will not make everything shatter.
-Many materials that are normally flexible will shatter when they are very cold, and smashing rubber balls is a popular science demonstration.
+Many materials normally flexible will shatter when they are very cold, and smashing rubber balls is a popular science demonstration.

 You can also go the other way.
-The ice cream product "Dippin' Dots" are made by slowly dripping the ice cream mix into a vat of LN2, then fishing the ice cream drops out or draining the LN2.
-Make sure you allow them to warm up to a safe eating temperature prior to serving.
-Regular ice cream comes with a built-in safety indicator — if it is complete solid and can't be scooped, it is too cold.
+The ice cream product "Dippin' Dots" is made by slowly dripping the ice cream mix into a vat of LN2, then fishing the ice cream drops out or draining the LN2.
+Make sure you allow them to warm up to a safe eating temperature before serving.
+Regular ice cream comes with a built-in safety indicator — if it is completely solid and can't be scooped, it is too cold.

 I've experimented with a lot of foods.
-Low density foods are best.
+Low-density foods are best.
 Whipped creams, marshmallows, doughnuts, and cheese puffs all have interesting effects.
 Whipped cream and marshmallows shatter when you bite them.
-Porous bread products can produce a water vapor smoke as you eat them.
+Porous bread products can produce water vapor smoke as you eat them.

 LN2 SafetyLiquid nitrogen has many non-obvious, counter-intuitive properties that can make it hazardous to use.
-This is not an exhaustive discussion of all possible hazards, and you should research the topic and/or work with an experienced person if you decide to start working with liquid nitrogen.
+This is not an exhaustive discussion of all possible hazards.
+You should research the topic and/or work with an experienced person if you decide to start working with liquid nitrogen.

 LN2 is, of course, radically cold.
 You should wear eye protection at all times, and face shields are recommended.
 Wearing clothing that completely covers your skin and does not quickly absorb liquids is also recommended.
 Ensure that LN2 will not become trapped in your clothing in pockets, pant cuffs, etc. Be able to quickly remove protective clothing in the event it comes in contact with LN2.

-Most materials look exactly the same when they are cold, making it easy to accidentally touch or grab an object that is dangerously cold.
+Most materials look exactly the same when they are cold, making it easy to accidentally touch or grab a dangerously cold object.
 Because the moisture in your skin can quickly freeze, you may become stuck to the object and unable to release it, causing further unwanted contact.
 For this reason, you should wear thermally insulated gloves.
 Special cryo-gloves are the best protection, although they are not designed to withstand continued submersion.
 It is a good idea to keep a ready supply of warm water to reheat frozen body parts and separate them from cryogenic materials.
 Yes, this is like calling the fire department when a kid licks a wintertime flagpole.